PipHoward/data-sharing-soe/_episodes/intro.md

     new data uses and collaboration.
 It maximises transparency and helps ensure the reliability of the scientific record.
   - Generally, if you can share data, do.
+  - Most concerns about sharing data can be resolved by careful planning and documentation
 day: 1
 order: 81250
 missingDependencies: []